yannoah003-boop/ecommerce-customer-analytics/README.md

 ---

-1. Project Overview
+# Project Overview

-This project focuses on analyzing an e-commerce transaction dataset to uncover insights into sales performance, product trends, and customer behavior.
-The dataset is sourced from Kaggle (Online Retail Dataset) and contains over 540,000 transaction records, including detailed information such as invoice data, product descriptions, quantities, prices, and customer IDs.
-The objective of this project is to build an end-to-end data analytics pipeline using Python, SQL, and Power BI, transforming raw transactional data into actionable business insights.
+The goal of this project is to explore key business questions from an e-commerce dataset, including:

-The analysis covers three main areas:
-•	Sales Performance Analysis: evaluating total revenue, order volume, and monthly growth trends
-•	Product Performance Analysis: identifying top-selling and high-revenue products, as well as revenue concentration patterns
-•	Customer Behavior Analysis: understanding customer spending patterns, segmentation (RFM), and retention behavior (cohort analysis)
+- How sales performance changes over time
+- Which products contribute most to revenue
+- How customers behave and spend
+- How customer retention evolves over time

-The project follows a structured workflow:
+The project follows a typical **end-to-end data analytics workflow**:

-•	Data cleaning and preprocessing using Python (Pandas)
+1. Data cleaning and preprocessing (Python)
-•	Data analysis using SQL (MySQL) with advanced techniques such as window functions and cohort logic
-•	Data visualization through an interactive Power BI dashboard This project demonstrates the ability to perform end-to-end data analysis, from raw data preparation to business-focused insights and dashboard reporting.
+2. Business analysis using SQL
+3. Data visualization using Power BI
+4. Business insights and recommendations

 ---